spryker/spryker-docs/docs/pbc/all/tax-management/extend-and-customize/tax-module-reference-information.md

 ## Migration guide

-If you’re migrating the Tax module from version 2 to version 3, you need to follow the steps described in the [Migration Guide—Tax](/docs/scos/dev/module-migration-guides/migration-guide-tax.html).
+If you’re migrating the Tax module from version 2 to version 3, you need to follow the steps described in the [Upgrade the Tax module](/docs/pbc/all/tax-management/install-and-upgrade/upgrade-the-tax-module.html).